Expensify/Bedrock/docs/index.md

 Bedrock was built by [Expensify](https://www.expensify.com), and is a networking and distributed transaction layer built atop [SQLite](http://sqlite.org/), the fastest, most reliable, and most widely distribute database in the world.

+## Why to use it
+If you're building a website or other online service, you've got to use *something*.
+Why use Bedrock rather than the alterantives?
+We've provided a more [detailed comparision against MySQL](vs_mysql.html), but in general Bedrock is:

+* **Faster.**  This is true for networked queries using the Bedrock::DB plugin, but especially true for custom plugins you write yourself because SQLite is just a library the operates inside your process's memory space.
+That means when your plugin queries SQLite, it isn't serializing/deserializing over a network: it's directly accessing the RAM of the database itself.
+If you want high performance data access, there is simply no contest.

+* **Simpler.**  This is because Bedrock is written for modern hardware with large SSD-backed RAID drives and generous RAM file caches, and thereby doesn't mess with the zillion hacky tricks the other databases do the eek out high performance on largely obsolete hardware.
+This results in fewer esoteric knobs, and sane defaults that "just work".

+* **More reliable.**  This is because Bedrock can be clustered not just inside a single datacenter, but across multiple datacenters spanning the internet.
+This means Bedrock continues functioning not only if a single node goes down, but even if you lose an entire datacenter.
+After all, it doesn't matter who you are using: your datacenter *will fail*, eventually.
+But you needn't fail along with it.

+* **More powerful.**  Most people don't realize just how powerful SQLite is.
+Indexes, triggers, foreign key constraints, native JSON support, expression indexes -- check the [full list here](http://sqlite.org/fullsql.html).
+You'll be amazed.

 ## How to get it
 Bedrock can be compiled from source using the [Expensify/Bedrock](https://github.com/Expensify/Bedrock) public repo, or installed into your Ubuntu environment using the following commands: